VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 7/README.md

 ## Integrate into your project

-### This task is for racing game only.
-If you are developing a pool game, please go to next section (Look around camera).
+### This is an optional task.
+If you are developing a pool game, you might use the skybox as the room (please change the texture images).
-This is an optional task.
 The Skybox can not directly into your project (not just a copy-paste job!).
 The Skybox example project uses a stand-alone shader architecture.

 There are two ways you can make the skybox working in your project.
 One is convert your model class (or any other drawing classes) into stand-alone shader architecture.